By Doug Newman

 Consider the following.

 In a free country, police brutality would be almost non-existent.
-The popo – this also means the IRS, TSA, DEA, CPS, yadda, yadda, yadda – would be subject to the same penalties as lowly mundanes when they violated the rights of others.
+The cops would be subject to the same penalties as the rest of us underlings when they violated the rights of others.
+Federal police agencies – IRS, FBI, DHS, TSA, DEA, CPS, BATF, yadda, yadda, yadda – would cease to exist altogether.

 In a free country, businesses would not be crushed in a regulatory vise grip.
-Millions of jobs would stay here in America rather than going to Honduras and Bangladesh.
+Millions of jobs would stay here in America rather than going to Honduras, Bangladesh and Red China.

 In a free country, the military would be used strictly for national defense.
 We would not have troops in 135 countries.
-We would heed the Founders’ advice and steer clear of foreign alliances, which have been nothing but trouble.
-We would withdraw from the United Nations and all its subsidiary organizations.
-Terrorism would cease to be a threat.
+We would heed the Founders’ advice and steer clear of foreign alliances which have been nothing but trouble.
 Were we not throwing our weight around so recklessly “over there”, hatred and resentment toward the United States would be far, far less.
+Terrorism would cease to be a concern.

 In a free country, we would not have the world’s highest incarceration rate.

 In a free country, jurors could judge not only the facts pertaining to a given case, but also the law relevant to that case.
-If Juror Smith thought Defendant Jones was being tried under a bad law, Juror Smith could vote to acquit on that basis and that basis alone.
+If Juror Smith thought Defendant Jones was being unjustly tried for any reason, Juror Smith could vote to acquit on that basis and that basis alone.

 In a free country, the value of money would be tied to gold and/or silver.
 The Federal Reserve Bank would be shut down.
 We would not see our savings and our futures eroded by inflation.
 And we would not owe bazillions of dollars to folks who already have bazillions of dollars.

 In a free country there would be no war on drugs.
-Drug profits and street crime would become almost nonexistent.
+Drug profits and street crime would plummet.
 It would not be the government’s job to keep people off of drugs.
-It would be the job of parents, churches, Mungabunga temples, etc. Back when it was this way, there was almost no “drug problem” at all.
-(If the Mungabunga people smoke that hoochy hooch in their rituals, they would be free to do so without fear of SWAT raids.)
+It would be the job of parents, churches, Mungabunga temples, etc. In 1900, when there were no drug laws, there was almost no “drug problem” at all.
+(If Mungabunga people smoke that hooch in their rituals, they would be free to do so without fear of SWAT raids.)

 In a free country, we would not constantly be relinquishing our freedom in exchange for security.
 People would know that the greatest threat to their security comes from their own government.

-In a free country, if a state decided it had had enough of rule by Washington, D.C., it could secede from the union without fear of reprisal.
+In a free country, if a state decided it had had enough of rule by Washington it could secede from the union without fear of reprisal.

-In a free country, there would be no law forbidding what you could ingest into your body.
-If a certain remedy worked, your doctor could recommend it and you could take it without fear of punishment.
+In a free country, there would be no laws forbidding what you could ingest into your body.
+If you were sick or in pain, and if a certain remedy worked, you could take it without fear of punishment.

 In a free country, there would be no welfare state, no education state and no medical state.
 There would not be a permanent underclass, the quality of education would be vastly improved, and medicine would be far less expensive.
 Moreover, immigrants would know that coming to America would mean either sink or swim.
 Deadbeats would not come here looking for a handout.
 And immigrants would, out of social and economic necessity, learn English.

 In a free country, there would be no minimum wage.
-Millions of jobs would be created in the inner cities overnight.
+Millions of jobs would be created overnight in the inner cities, Appalachia and the Rio Grande Valley.
 Congressmen and senators would be paid what they are worth.

-In a free country, there would be no Selective Service System.
+In a free country, there would be no military draft or draft registration.
 Young men would not be so many slabs of meat for the military grinder.

 In a free country, there would be no surrender of sovereignty to entities like the UN, where we can be outvoted 2-1 by such paragons of freedom as Sudan and North Korea.
 Our troops would not be involved in UN sponsored wars.
-Moreover, things like NATO and the International Criminal Court would no longer have any relevance.
+NATO and the International Criminal Court wouldn’t have any relevance.
+Our foreign policy would be based on, as Jefferson put it, “peace, commerce and honest friendship with all and entangling alliances with none.”
+“All” would include North Korea and “none” would include Israel.

 In a free country, there would be no “promise” of Social Security at age 62 or 65 or 67 or … how far back will they have moved it when you reach your golden years?
 You could take that same money and put it in the most profitable private sector investments you could find.
 Furthermore, you would not be constantly tracked by means of your Social Security Number.

 In a free country, churches would truly be exempt from taxation, which would be minimal to begin with.
-Pastors would not be chilled into political correctness by 501c3 regulations.
+Pastors would not be chilled into silence about the welfare/warfare/police state by 501c3 regulations.

 In a free country, your property rights would not be under attack.
 (Plank 1) There would be no zoning laws.
 You could not lose your home or business for failure to pay taxes.
 There would be no EPA harassment of landowners over “wetlands” and other issues.
 The FEDGOV would not be the nation’s largest landowner.

-In a free country, there would be no progressive income tax.
-(Plank 2) Again, there would be no IRS.
-Period.
+In a free country, there would be no progressive income tax or, for that matter, any taxes on income.
+(Plank 2)

 In a free country, there would be no inheritance tax.
 (Plank 3)